 NEWMP News

-On 16th September 2023, the total number of memorials in Northumberland, Newcastle upon Tyne and Co.
-Durham recorded by NEWMP is 5,019
+On 20th May 2024, the total number of memorials in Northumberland, Newcastle upon Tyne and Co.
+Durham recorded by NEWMP is 5,019, with new ones to add.

 The total does not include CWGC or family grave headstones, which are in the "Every Name A Story" section for each place.